 How will I meet with an adoption counselor and complete adoption paperwork?

 Your adoption counseling session will take place via Zoom, an online video conferencing system.
 We have an online process for signing your adoption contract and receiving adoption paperwork.
 You’ll also pay the adoption fee and schedule appointments online as well.

 If my adoption is approved, when will I pick up my new cat?

 At this time, all adoption pick-ups will be scheduled as soon as possible following your adoption counseling session.
-Pick-ups will be done by appointment and take place with a “no contact” process to keep staff, volunteers, and adopter’s safe.
+Pick-ups will be done by appointment and take place with a “no contact” or “low contact” process to keep staff, volunteers, and adopter’s safe.
 You will get all the details about how to schedule and pick-up your cat once your adoption is approved.